windows7lover/Acceleration-Methods/_monographtypos/ChebyshevAcceleration.md

 ## Optimal Methods and Minimax Polynomials

 Hello!
-This is a test:
+This is another test:

 **The Cauchy-Schwarz Inequality**